Satan’s Three Temptations: Lust Of The Eyes

 Lust Of The Eyes Causes Spiritual Blindness

 The Bible often speaks of spiritual blindness.
 People who are blind can’t see clearly as they only see darkness.
 Spiritual blindness happens when our eyes gaze on worldly things that draw us away from God.
-As we lust with our eyes on these things, we are unable to perceive spiritual truths.
+As we lust with our eyes on these things, we are unable to perceive spiritual truths and we lose sight of God’s will for us.
 In Matthew 6:23, Jesus teaches: “But if your eyes are unhealthy, your whole body will be full of darkness.
 If then the light within you is darkness, how great is that darkness!”.
 This emphasizes that a misguided focus on the wrong things can cause spiritual blindness and ultimately darkness.
 Consistently directing our eyes towards ungodly things causes us to internalize these evils and unwittingly invite more and more darkness into our lives.
 Our eyes become unhealthy and this results in distorted perspectives about our lives and our world instead of God’s truth.
 This spiritual blindness turns into spiritual darkness.

 Spiritual darkness takes on the form of sinfulness because we cannot perceive God’s will.
 We instead live according to our distorted and blind perspectives.
 As we continue to lust with our eyes, our unaddressed sin has a way of gradually pulling us deeper and deeper into its darkness.
 It grabs hold of us and binds us like the tentacles of an octopus, keeping us away from God.
 Ephesians 4:18 further explains this phenomenon.
 “They are darkened in their understanding and separated from the life of God because of the ignorance that is in them due to the hardening of their hearts”.
 The darkness in understanding refers to a lack of spiritual insight and inability to comprehend God’s truth and plan, causing us to be separated from God.
-Ignorance, which is the lack of knowledge of God’s ways, and resistance to God’s truth and influence are the cause.
+Ignorance, which is the lack of knowledge of God’s ways, results from resistance to God’s truth and influence (hardening one’s heart).

 In John 9, Jesus heals a man who was physically blind from birth.
 The Pharisees investigated this healing.
 Rather than believe, they accused Jesus of being a sinful fraud, angry that He healed on the Sabbath.
 And although the Pharisees were knowledgeable of God’s Word, they prioritized the “letter of the law” over the “spirit of the law”.
 This means that rather than understanding and applying the intent behind God’s law, the Pharisees punished any little thing they perceived as ‘rule-breaking’, even if no rules were actually violated.